How do I become a member?

 There is a reduction of £10 for Full Members paying by Direct Debit.
 Please do contact our Membership Administrator (firstname.lastname@example.org) if you have any further queries.

-In 2018 we now offer Group Membership, for companies of 4 or more staff who would like to join.
+We now offer Group Membership, for companies of 4 or more staff who would like to join.
 Please contact our Membership Administrator (email@example.com) for more information.

 Who can join?